dimitardanailov/mask-helper/README.md

 const output = maskEmailsPhones(input)
 ```

-The `output` variable will be equal to
+The `output` variable will be equal to:

 ```javascript